DavidLemayian/docs.globaleaks.org/Procedure.rst

 A GlobaLeaks installation can have one or more contexts that are strictly related to the **Goals**, **Audience**, and **Whistleblowers** that the initiative is targeting.

+Contexts ae the following properties:

-Each Context is defined by a “Short Title” and a “Description” .
+* Each Context is defined by a “Short Title” and a “Description” .
-Each Context can have a differentiated set of Receivers that will receive the submitted material.
+* Each Context can have a differentiated set of Receivers that will receive the submitted material.
-Each Context is linked with a Questionnaire, which is composed of Submission Fields
+* Each Context is linked with a Questionnaire, which is composed of Submission Fields

 Questionnaires and Submission Fields
 ------------------------------------